-Explore Santo Domingo’s Nightlife
+IV.
+Best of Santo Domingo’s Nightlife

 Santo Domingo offers a ton of nightlife opportunities in various parts of the city.
 However, I personally already got much of that out of my system a while ago.
 Today, I do enjoy a chill night out once in a blue if the vibe is right.

 Briefly listed below are some cool places.
 Please note that throughout this post I’ve already mentioned a few great places to spend a night out.

 - Cool-Mado: A super fun colmado with a chill “safe space” vibe where local hip down-to-earth Dominicans will come to have a beer, play dominos or listen to some great music.
 You likely won’t see a tourist or sanky panky here.

 - Jalao: More touristy place but it is very popular with Dominican families coming to dance and hear music.
 You may see sanky pankys here.
 Great for tourists looking to eat and dance.
 This is a favorite among Dominican Yorks.